-If you are a Java web developer, then you are already aware of the sheer amount of Java Web Frameworks that are out there.
+If you are a Java developer, then you are already aware of the sheer amount of Java Web Frameworks that are out there.
 That is why we’ve made this list for you.
-These are the ten best Java Web Frameworks, Frameworks that will last a long time, and support you in whatever you need to do regarding Java web development.
+These are the ten best Java Web Frameworks, Frameworks that will last a long time, and support you in whatever you need to do regarding modern Java web development.

 Before we get into the list, let’s clarify what a “Web Framework” actually is.
 A Web Framework is a program that allows you to develop web applications.
 The framework aspect denotes a system or structure that you can modify to easily develop new applications for a specific piece of software.